 Gai/ Goru Puja

-The national animal of Nepal- the cow is worshipped with a red tika on their forehead.
+The national animal of Nepal- the cow is worshipped with a red tika on its forehead.
 A garland of flowers on their neck, and several offerings of fodder.
 For an agrarian community like Nepal, cows, and oxen are regarded as the most important animals.
 This’s why this day is celebrated to worship and thank them for their efforts.

 The people of the Newar community celebrate this day a bit differently.
 Mha- puja is celebrated by the Newar community.
 Where people worship themselves with flowers to reiterate the belief that your body is your most important possession.
 In the night is the celebration of Bhailo.

 Especially girls roam from one house to another asking for offerings and also singing and dancing in their traditional dresses.
 They ask for an offering of fruits and money singing that they have been sent by King Bali as a symbol of merriment in the festival of lights.